Poor document management practices are a problem that plagues businesses of all shapes and sizes.

 From the initial scanning—which includes conversion with optical character recognition (OCR) software to allow documents to be easily searched, edited, and even redacted to prevent sensitive information—to indexing and post-production work, the scanning provider is able to quickly perform each step of the conversion process.

-As a result, scanning and adding existing document inventories to a DMS allows a company to pick up their document management right where they left off, rather than needing to interrupt daily work and divest resources for a few employees to go through the slow process of the entire transfer themselves.
+As a result, scanning and adding existing document inventories to a DMS allows a company to pick up their document management right where they left off, rather than needing to interrupt daily work and divest resources to transfer files themselves.

 Different Document Formats and Types

-How to handle microfilm and microfiche storage is a common format problem that comes up when converting to a DMS, however with the use of scanning services to add records to a DMS, backed up information using microfiche disk storage can also be converted to digital format and stored with the rest of the company records.
+Microfilm and microfiche storage is a common format problem that comes up when converting to a DMS.
+However, with the use of scanning services to add records to a DMS, backed up information using microfiche disk storage can also be converted to digital format and stored with the rest of the company records.

 Like with scanning and adding traditional documents to a DMS, microfilm images are converted using OCR software.
 The microfilm scanners are equipped with sophisticated image-enhancement software—oftentimes creating digital images that are higher-quality than the original film.